 Do you have someone who can build obstacles?

-If you have a handy man or crew, then building awesome obstacles may be the ticket.
-If your camp does not have someone like that then you’ll need to find obstacles that don’t require construction experience.
+If you have a maintenance crew or volunteer weekend, then building awesome obstacles may be the ticket.
+If your camp does not have people like that then you’ll need to find obstacles that don’t require construction experience.

 How long should the course be?

 Competitors of the first stage of the original Ninja Warrior only have 2 minutes to complete the very difficult course.
 It’s short but the production team try to make it so that only a few will complete it in time.